matanatar11/Drone-Raspberry-Pi/README.md

 - The pilot can use radio control to switch on/off the video streaming;

 ## Software
-- MissionPlanner
+- MissionPlanner;
-- QGroundControl
+- QGroundControl;
-- Dronekit, Mavlink.
+- Dronekit, Mavlink.;

 ## Drone ESCs motors connecting
    Motor location and direction